 WASC Summer Programs are back!
 Whether you’re involved in student council, the national honor society, the drama club, a sports team, the school musical, cheerleading, or your local FFA — our camp program is for you!
 In fact, our camp programs are for anyone who wants to improve their leadership skills!
-We have three camps for Junior & Middle School (JAM) students and four camps for Senior High School (SHS) students.
+We have programs for both Junior & Middle School (JAM) students and for Senior High School (SHS) students.

-During the Level 1 experience, students will participate in fun activities focused on skills essential for the middle level including: building self-esteem and self- advocacy skills, learning what it means to be a leader, and ways to create exciting and interesting student activities.
+LEVEL 1: LEARNDuring the Level 1 experience, students will participate in fun activities focused on skills essential for the middle level including: building self-esteem and self- advocacy skills, learning what it means to be a leader, and ways to create exciting and interesting student activities.
 Students will leave with better networking skills and connections to leaders across the state.

 Team building, goal setting, communication, and organization are key components to being an engaged leader.
-Participants at this level will have the opportunity to explore concepts of leadership, improve their leadership skills in an engaged way, learn tools to promote positive mental health, and gain an understanding of self and sensitivity to others.
+Participants at this level will have the opportunity to explore concepts of leadership, improve their leadership skills in an engaged way, learn tools to promote positive mental health, and gain an understanding of self and others.

 Entering high school confident and ready is essential to student success.
-The Level 3 curriculum combines experiential learning with essential skill development to ensure this success.
-Students will learn valuable skills like self- advocacy, effective communication, and goal setting - in a creative and engaging way.
-These skills will serve as a strong foundation as they enter high school.
+The Level 3 curriculum combine experiential learning with essential skill development to ensure this success.
+Students will learn valuable skills like self- advocacy, communication, and goal setting - in a creative and engaging way.

 A positive high school experience hinges on developing essential leadership skills.
 This high school program is designed for students who want to learn the necessary skills to become a leader in their school or increase their effectiveness as a leader.
 Level 4 curriculum is high-energy and focused on developing interpersonal skills, group processes, communication skills, problem solving techniques and planning/evaluation procedures.